Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Introduction

-In this article, motivated by the potential of the multitude of the lately available forms of reconfigurable multi-functional metasurfaces (e.g., active/passive RISs, dynamic metasurface antennas (DMAs), simultaneous transmitting and reflecting RISs (STAR-RISs) and stacked intelligent metasurfaces (SIM))~\cite{Song2023_Holosurfaces,RISsurvey2023} for over-the-air manipulation of EM waves in wireless communication systems and the growing computational requirements for the 6G network components, we investigate the perspective of metasurface technologies for light-speed, highly parallelized, and hardware-compact wave-domain-based signal processing.
-In Section~II, the core principle of over-the-air wave computing with holographic metasurfaces is overviewed and a dual-functional STAR-RIS capable of simultaneous communications and computing is presented.
-Section~III discusses the applications of smart wireless computing environments leveraging computational multi-functional holographic metasurfaces, whereas the open challenges and future directions with this wave computing networking paradigm are discussed in Section~IV.
-The article's conclusions regarding the wave computing perspective for 6G are included in Section~V. .
+In this article, motivated by the potential of the multitude of recently available forms of programmable multifunctional metasurfaces~\cite{RISsurvey2023_all} (e.g., active/passive RISs, dynamic metasurface antennas (DMAs), simultaneous transmitting and reflecting RISs (STAR-RISs), and stacked intelligent metasurfaces (SIM)) for manipulating EM waves in wireless communication systems and the growing computational requirements for the 6G and beyond network components, we elaborate on the potential metasurface technologies for light-speed, highly parallelized, and hardware-compact wave-domain-based signal processing.
+The following Section~II introduces the core principles of wave computing with programmable metasurfaces and outlines two paradigms: interactive and non-interactive computing.
+It also presents two recent prototypes of metasurface-enabled wave computing.
+Section~III explores the key applications of smart wireless computing environments enabled by multifunctional computational metasurfaces.
+Open challenges and future research directions for this emerging paradigm of computing are discussed in Section~IV, while Section~V concludes the article with perspectives on the role of wave computing for future wireless networks.